timohalenke/VAE/README.md

 ### **5. `trainer.py`**
 Main script to configure hyperparameters, initialize the model, and start training with logging and model saving.
 Allows to start training with conditional or normal VAE and beta-vae or tcvae loss.
+Metrics, hyperparameters and state dictionaries will be saved to the log folder.

 ### **6. Jupyter Notebooks**
 Two notebooks for loading data and models, analyzing logs, and visualizing results.